alexlbader/Cybersecurity/16-Penetration-Testing/Homework/SubmissionFile.md

 Enter the IP address for `demo.testfire.net` into Domain Dossier and answer the following questions based on the results:

-  1. Where is the company located:
+  1. Where is the company located: San Antonio, TX

   2. What is the NetRange IP address: